BingHan58/COSI103-PA3/README.md

 (7, 'Snake', 45.22, '2023-12-12', 4)
 (8, 'Coffee', 42.1, '2023-12-12', 3)
 ```
-If the user eneter 7, the program will summarize transactions by date
+If the user enter 7, the program will summarize transactions by date
 ```
 Enter an option: 4
 (2, 'Grocery', 78.87, '2022-03-28', 1)